A particle moves in a straight line with its velocity as a functi... | Channels for Pearson+

 Motion Analysis: Videos & Practice Problems

 A particle moves in a straight line with its velocity as a function of time given by the graph shown.
-Identify the interval(s) during which the acceleration of the particle is positive.
+Identify the intervals during which the particle is moving forward and backward.

 A particle moves in a straight line with its velocity as a function of time given by the graph shown.
-Identify the interval(s) during which the acceleration of the particle is positive.
+Identify the intervals during which the particle is moving forward and backward.